picocms/Pico/content-sample/index.md

     </tbody>
 </table>

 If a file cannot be found, the file `content-sample/404.md` will be shown.
+You can add `404.md` files to any directory, so if you want to use a special error page for your blog, simply create `content-sample/blog/404.md`.

 ### Text File Markup